 International investors do need an experienced guide, and Tom Dunlap is the wise choice

-Wise investors choose Broker Associate Tom Dunlap and his team for their market knowledge, professional experience, and dedication to client service.
+Wise investors choose Broker Associate Tom Dunlap for his market knowledge, professional experience, and dedication to client service.

 A long time San Diego resident, Tom makes it his business to know what every segment of the San Diego area real estate market is doing at all times.
 When you tell him your wants and needs, he’ll guide you straight to properties that meet your criteria.

 Tom’s passion for San Diego real estate is apparent to all who meet him, but few realize that his passion lured him away from a successful career as a litigation attorney.
 So while he doesn’t give legal advice to clients, his legal education, knowledge, and experience are definite assets to foreign investors as they seek to understand the regulations surrounding U.S. real estate investment.

 Then there are his negotiation skills.
 In addition to his Law Degree from the University of Texas Law School, he holds a Master’s Degree in Negotiation from the University of San Diego School of Law.
 No wonder his clients enjoy beneficial terms in their San Diego real estate transactions!